-The vegetable that doubles duty as a delicious serving vessel does a star turn.
+The unexpectedly delicious vegetable that doubles duty as a delicious serving vessel does a star turn.

 The master of identity confusion — witlof (meaning white flower), also known as witloof, witloof chicory, Belgian endive, French endive, chicon, chicory, endivia — was an accidental bonus for a Belgian farmer in the 1830s.